When WooCommerce PDF Invoices & Packing Slips runs out of memory, you’ll get an error that looks something like this:

 - Use JPG instead of PNG.
 If your header logo/image is a PNG file, try replacing it with JPG.
 Unlike web pages (rendered in your browser), PDF is rendered on the server, and some servers have difficulties converting PNG to a format suitable for PDF, using lots of memory.
 JPG is often much lighter.

 - Check your PHP version.
 Older PHP versions seem to use more memory.
-We’ve had reports of a 50% memory reduction when switchting from PHP 5.3 to 5.4 or higher.
+We’ve had reports of a 50% memory reduction when switchting from PHP 5.X to 7.X.

 - Red or orange fields on the Status tab (WooCommerce > PDF Invoices > Status): ask your host about these to see if they can be resolved.